akshat1602/Stayora/README.md

 │── package.json
 ```

-Project documentation is easier to scan when it includes a short structure section showing where the main app files live.[2][6]
+Project documentation is easier to scan when it includes a short structure section showing where the main app files live.

 ## Screens to Highlight

 - Home page with search and filters.
 - Listing detail page with map, reviews, wishlist, and booking section.
-- New listing form.[7]
+- New listing form.
-- Edit listing form.[7]
+- Edit listing form.
 - Wishlist page.
 - Authentication pages.

-README guides for portfolio projects often recommend adding screenshots or demo visuals so visitors can quickly understand the product before running it locally.[8][4][5]
+README guides for portfolio projects often recommend adding screenshots or demo visuals so visitors can quickly understand the product before running it locally.

 ## Installation